Know the Laws: Maine

 * ME ST. T. 19-A § 4007(1-A)

-A local domestic violence organization in your area also may be able to answer your questions and assist you in talking to the necessary law enforcement officials.
-You will find contact information for organizations in your area on our ME State and Local Programs page under the Where to Find Help tab at the top of this page.
+A local domestic violence organization in your area may also be able to answer your questions and assist you in talking to the necessary law enforcement officials.
+You will find contact information for organizations in your area on our ME State and Local Programs page.

 * United States v.
 Lippman, 369 F. 3d 1039 (8th Cir.
 2004); United States v.
 Henson, 55 F. Supp.
 2d 528 (S.D.
 W.V.
 1999)